 Your Busy Liver

-An adult's liver is about the size of a football and weighs about three pounds, making it the body's largest internal organ.
+An adult human liver is about the size of a small football.
+It weighs about three pounds, making it the body's largest internal organ.
 Tucked neatly beneath the ribs, your liver performs more than 500 different tasks.
 It is a vital link between your heart, lungs and digestive system.

 Structures like the liver have caused many evolutionists to abandon the idea that life is a result of millions of years of accidents.
-The liver is just too well designed and integrated into the body to have been produced by purposelessness and mindlessness.
-Surely it makes more sense to acknowledge a supremely wise Creator who loves His Creation, including you and me.
+The liver is just too well-designed and integrated into the body to have been produced by purposelessness and mindlessness.
+As Scripture says, truly God has formed our inward parts!